Welcome

 As a general rule, foreigners now have the right to become naturalized after eight years of habitual residence in Germany, provided they meet the relevant conditions.
 The minimum period for spouses of German nationals is usually shorter.
 For naturalization, it is necessary to prove adequate knowledge of German.
 A clean record and commitment to the tenets of the German Constitution are further criteria.
 The person to be naturalized must also be able to financially support him-/herself.
 Requirements for applicants residing abroad are more extensive than for residents of Germany.

-Dual citizenship
+Multiple citizenship

 German-Singaporean dual citizenship by birth

-However, as Singapore does not accept dual citizenship, German-Singaporean children have to decide for one citizenships when they turn 21 according to Singaporean law.
+As Singapore does not accept dual citizenship, German-Singaporean children have to decide for one citizenships when they turn 21 according to Singaporean law.
 If the child decides against the German citizenship, he/she has to apply for renouncement of citizenship (read more below).

 New Rules for German parents who were born outside of Germany after December 31st, 1999